elahe-n/elahe-codes/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-You can use a web server solution such as XAMPP to run it on localhost or use a web host with PHP 5 or 7 which supports cURL library.
+You can use a web server solution such as XAMPP or a web host with PHP 5 or 7 and supporting cURL library to run it on your localhost or a web host respectively.
 ### Prerequisites
 A host(local or web) with PHP 5 or 7 which supports cURL library.
 example: